dictionaries

 I add a new test

-def test_making_dictionaries_w_dictionaries_as_keys(self):
+def test_make_a_dictionary_w_sets_as_keys(self):

-a_dictionary = {"key": "value"}
+a_dictionary = {'key': 'value'}

-{a_dictionary: "BOOM"}
+{a_dictionary: 'BOOM!'}

-E TypeError: unhashable type: 'dict'
+TypeError: unhashable type: 'dict'

 green: make it pass

-def test_making_dictionaries_w_dictionaries_as_keys(self):
+def test_make_a_dictionary_w_dictionaries_as_keys(self):

-a_dictionary = {"key": "value"}
+a_dictionary = {'key': 'value'}

 with self.assertRaises(TypeError):

-{a_dictionary: "BOOM"}
+{a_dictionary: 'BOOM!'}

 red: make it fail

-def test_accessing_dictionary_values(self):
+def test_attributes_and_methods_of_dictionaries(self):

 self.assertEqual(